The perfect pair of thermal underwear will keep you warm, and feel comfortable while also wicking away sweat.

 What is your main purpose in buying thermal underwear?

-Do you need it for everyday use to provide warmth, or to facilitate freedom of movement during physical activity, or to conserve body heat in frigid temperatures?
+Do you need it for everyday use to provide warmth, facilitate freedom of movement during physical activity, or conserve body heat in frigid temperatures?

 - Warmth – Thermal underwear regulates your body temperature, keeping you warm and dry.
 The weight of the fabric determines the level of warmth provided by the underwear.